-Table 10.
-Range of Outcomes Over the Lifetime of a Cohort of 40-Year-Olds Across the SimCRC, CRC-SPIN, and MISCAN Models With No Screening and With Efficient and Near-Efficient Colonoscopy Screening Strategies Among the Total Population and by Subgroups Defined by Sex and Race (Benefit of Screening = LYG; IRR = 1.19)
+Mean outcome across the SimCRC, CRC-SPIN, and MISCAN models.
+Table 11.
+Estimated Range of Outcomes Over the Lifetime of a Cohort of 40-Year-Olds Across the SimCRC, CRC-SPIN, and MISCAN Models With No Screening and With Efficient Colonoscopy Screening Strategies Among the Total Population and by Race and Sex